tektronix/keithley/Drivers/README.md

 Python sockets driver for the 3706A Systems Switch and Multimeter.

 * **[Generic SMU](./SMU_General/)**
-Basic driver for controling Keithley Source Measure Units.
+Basic driver for controlling Keithley Source Measure Units.
 Original files and .zip are included.
 Consult the included document "Getting Started with Instrument Control Using Python 3 and PyVISA" for more information.